austinsc/react-gooey/docs/grid/columns.md

+# Columns
-> A simple way to build responsive columns
+A simple way to build responsive columns

 ```props
 ```